Superradiance-Mediated Photon Storage for Broadband Quantum Memory

 In conclusion, we experimentally demonstrated a broadband spin-wave memory based on the superradiance effect in a cold Rb gas.
 This memory approach offers the shortest pulse storage in systems with transition linewidths narrower than the signal bandwidth.
-In addition to conventional platforms like atomic gases and solid state systems, a high-performance SR memory could be implemented using Bose-Einstein condensates in the originally conceived superradiant regime with large density and dimensions comparable to the excitation wavelength~\cite{PhysRev.93.99}.
+Besides conventional platforms like atomic gases and solid state systems, a high-performance SR memory could be implemented using Bose-Einstein condensates in the originally conceived superradiant regime with large density and dimensions comparable to the excitation wavelength~\cite{PhysRev.93.99}, and other interesting effects may emerge by considering subwavelength structured arrays when applied to memory~\cite{Asenjo-Garcia2017,Ballantine2020}.
 Beyond broadband quantum memories, our results may find use in the realizations of fast and efficient heralded single photon sources~\cite{ho2018optimal}, atom-based optical processing~\cite{Mazelanik2019}, and superradiance-mediated dipole blockade effects~\cite{PhysRevLett.125.073601,PhysRevLett.125.073602}.

+\acknowledgements{This work was supported by the University of Alberta; the Natural Sciences and Engineering Research Council, Canada (Grants No.\ RGPIN-04523-16, No.\ RGPIN-2014-06618, and No.\ CREATE-495446-17); the Alberta Quantum Major Innovation Fund; Alberta Innovates; and the Canada Research Chairs (CRC) Program.
+As researchers at the University of Alberta, we acknowledge that we are located on Treaty 6 territory, and that we respect the histories, languages, and cultures of First Nations, M\'etis, Inuit, and all First Peoples of Canada, whose presence continues to enrich our vibrant community.}

 \begin{widetext}

 \end{widetext}

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {S\Roman{section}}